aalto-speech/moodle-mod_digitala/docs/manuals/user_roles.md

 ### Editing and deleting a Digitala

-The Digitala setup can be edited from the activity wheel inside the Digitala instance.
+The Digitala setup can be edited from the activity wheel inside the Digitala activity.

 <details>
   <summary>Figure: Editing Digitala inside the activity</summary>